restatedev/examples/typescript/end-to-end-applications/ai-image-workflows/README.md

-# AI Image Workflow example
+# AI Image Workflow Parser & Executor

 This example implements a workflow that executes various AI image processing steps, like image generation and transformations.